kubernetes/test-infra/jenkins/README.md

 1. Add your new job to [`test-infra/testgrid/config/config.yaml`](../testgrid/config/config.yaml), instruction can be found in [here](../testgrid/config/README.md).

 1. Make sure all presubmit tests pass.
+Running `bazel test //...` locally is an quick way to trigger most of the unit tests.

+## For PR jobs

+1. PR job configs are under [job-configs/kubernetes-jenkins-pull](job-configs/kubernetes-jenkins-pull).

+   You are mostly want to add your PR job entry to [bootstrap-pull.yaml](job-configs/kubernetes-jenkins-pull/bootstrap-pull.yaml).

+1. PR jobs are triggered by [prow](../prow), add your entry to [prow config](../prow/config.yaml) as well.

-Running [`test-infra/jenkins/bootstrap_test.py`](jenkins/bootstrap_test.py) and `bazel test //...` locally is an quick way to trigger most of the unit tests.
+1. Make sure all presubmit tests pass.
+Running `bazel test //...` locally is an quick way to trigger most of the unit tests.

 # Run a Jenkins job locally